redlibrarian/redlibrarian.github.io/_posts/2017-07-13-dialectic-of-library-values.markdown

 the products of social contradictions and mediations.
-Understanding the dialectical nature of our relationships does not absolve us from taking a stand; "not taking a stand" means siding with the implicit values of liberalism.
+Understanding the dialectical nature of our relationships does not absolve us from taking a stand; "not taking a stand" means siding with the implicit values of liberalism and the state.
 But the values that we commit to, while specific and actionable, have to be capable of change.
 Five years ago, the open and unapologetic use of public spaces by far-right white supremacist groups was not something we needed to worry about particularly.
 That time has